 The employment agreement may be terminated by the Company or Mr. Cadenhead at any time for any cause or reason, or without any cause or reason, by giving to the other party three (3) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
 In such event, Mr. Cadenhead will not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (NZ\$81,492).
-On

-January 1, 2011, the employment agreement was extended on an on-going basis, and on March 9, 2012, Mr. Cadenhead's salary was increased to NZ\$325,968.
+On January 1, 2011, the employment agreement was extended on an on-going basis, and on March 9, 2012, Mr. Cadenhead's salary was increased to NZ\$325,968.

-On November 1, 2009, the Company entered into a consulting agreement with Triomphe Limited ("Triomphe"), under which Mr. Blair Johnson and another individual are engaged as employees to provide corporate accounting services for the Company and receive an aggregate annual salary of NZ\$210,000 on an on-going basis.
-On May 10, 2010, the annual salary increased to NZ\$230,000, and on February 1, 2011, the annual salary increased to NZ\$270,000.
+On November 1, 2009, the Company entered into a consulting agreement with Triomphe Limited ("Triomphe"), under which Mr. Blair Johnson was engaged as an employee to provide corporate accounting services for the Company.
 On March 9, 2012, Mr. Johnson's salary was increased to NZ\$279,240.
-On October 1, 2013, the consulting agreement was amended pursuant to an addendum entered into between the Company and Triomphe upon which the term of the agreement will end on March 31, 2014, and it may be terminated by the Company or Triomphe at any time for any cause or reason, or without any cause or reason, by giving to the other party six (6) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
-In such event, Triomphe will not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (NZ\$139,620).
-Also, in the event of termination of the agreement under the termination provisions, Mr. Johnson will be immediately deemed to have resigned as CFO on the earlier of the date that the appointment of another CFO becomes effective or the date of termination of the agreement.
-On October 1, 2013, Mr. Johnson submitted his six (6) months' prior written notice of termination to the Company, which will expire on March 31, 2014, and Mr. Johnson will be deemed to resign as CFO immediately effective upon the appointment of Mr. Chris Ferguson as CFO commencing on December 1, 2013.
+On October 1, 2013, the consulting agreement was amended pursuant to an addendum entered into between the Company and Triomphe upon which the term of the agreement was set to end on March 31, 2014, and it could be terminated by the Company or Triomphe at any time for any cause or reason, or without any cause or reason, by giving to the other party six (6) months' prior written notice of such termination and upon the expiry of such notice, the agreement would terminate.
+In such event, Triomphe would not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (NZ\$139,620).
+Also, in the event of termination of the agreement under the termination provisions, Mr. Johnson would be immediately deemed to have resigned as Chief Financial Officer of the Company on the earlier of the date that the appointment of another Chief Financial Officer of the Company became effective or the date of termination of the agreement.
+On October 1, 2013, Mr. Johnson submitted his six (6) months' prior written notice of termination to the Company, which expired on March 31, 2014, and was not entitled to any payment on account of such termination, other than such amounts that were due in respect of the period ending on the date of termination (NZ\$139,620).
+Also, Mr. Johnson was deemed to resign as Chief Financial Officer of the Company immediately effective upon the appointment of Mr. Christopher Ferguson as Chief Financial Officer of the Company commencing on December 1, 2013.